Zgrahamz/Asynchronous_Word_Extractor/README.md

 Once files are submitted, an asynchornous method outputs the top 10 most used words and the number of times they are encountered in the output windows.
 The program filters out punctuation, so only actual words are counted.

-It is a windows form, so it should be opened in visual studio on a windows machine.
+This project is a Windows Form, so for the best experience, it should be opened in Visual Studio on a Windows machine.

-This project includes two sample text files from Project Gutenberg.
+This repository includes two sample text files from Project Gutenberg.